fedragon/spark-jobserver-examples/README.md

     curl -X POST 'localhost:8090/jobs?appName=sparking&classPath=sparking.jobserver.GetAndUpdateUsers&context=users-context'

-Check the job status/response as described above: once the job completes, it will return the top 5 users among those who signed up in the last 100 days.
+Check the job status/response as described in step `0`: once the job completes, it will return the top 5 users among those who signed up in the last 100 days.

 ### Check jobs' completion times